andrewkshim/react-animatronics/docs/api_reference.md

 It will pass the following props to its `children`:

-- `playAnimation(name?: string)`: function that takes an optional string name
+- `playAnimation(name?: string, callback?: Function)`: function that takes an optional string name and optional callback function
-  - when called with no arguments, it will run the `"default"` animation
+  - when called with no arguments, it will run the `"default"` animation and return a promise that resolves when the animation is finished
-  - when called with a `name` argument, it will run the animation with that name
+  - when called with a single `name` argument, it will run the named animation and return a promise that resolve when the animation is finished
+  - when called with a single `callback` argument, it will run the `"default"` animation and call the `callback` when the animation is finished
+  - when called with a `name` and a `callback` argument, it will run the named animation and call the `callback` when the animation is finished
 - `cancelAnimation(name?: string)`: function that takes an optional string name
   - when called with no arguments, it will cancel all currently running animations
   - when called with a `name` argument, it will cancel the animation with that name